-The red grape variety comes from France.
+The red grape variety originates from France.
 Synonyms are Bouton Blanc, Moustère and Moustouzère.
-Saint-Macaire is also a synonym for the variety Merlot.
-The origin (parentage) is unknown.
-The medium maturing vine is susceptible to powdery mildew.
-It produces a deep, acidic red wine.
+However, Saint-Macaire is also a synonym for the Merlot variety.
+The parentage is unknown.
+The medium-maturing vine is susceptible to powdery mildew.
+It yields a deep coloured, acidic red wine.
 Named after a commune in the Gironde, the variety was first mentioned in 1763.
 It was quite common here in the 19th century.
 Today it is threatened with extinction.
-In 2916, only one stock was designated in Australia with six hectares of vineyards (Kym Anderson).
+In 2916, only one stock was recorded in Australia with six hectares of vines (Kym Anderson).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012